Wrongful Death Lawyers Indianapolis, IN

 Pursuing legal action after a wrongful death

 According to Indiana law, spouses and dependents of the deceased may file a wrongful death lawsuit.
 In addition, only the personal representatives of an unmarried adult person with no dependents may take action against someone they believe caused the death.
 You must file a claim within two years of the incident that caused the death.
 A judge will determine the amount of compensation you receive unless you settle out of court.
 It’s important to note that the limit for damages is $300,000; even if a jury awards more, the court will likely reduce it to the maximum amount allowed under the law.
 Wrongful Death FAQs If a person is killed as a result of another individual’s negligence or recklessness, the victim’s family can file a wrongful death lawsuit with the help of a wrongful death lawyers serving Indianapolis, IN.
 These lawsuits are not meant to “replace” the victim, but instead are meant to compensate the family for the tragic loss of their loved one.
 The compensation received can help the family with the financial loss the victim’s death has caused them.
-If your family has lost a loved one due to the actions of someone else, contact Ward & Ward Law Firm in Indianapolis, IN to speak with one of our wrongful death lawyers.
+If your family has lost a loved one due to the actions of someone else, contact Ward & Ward Personal Injury Lawyers in Indianapolis, IN to speak with one of our wrongful death lawyers.
 Under what circumstances can a family file a wrongful death lawsuit?
 There are certain elements that must be met in order for a wrongful death claim to be made.
 These are:

 - The victim died